 As a fast and cost-effective alternative, I often use a technique called compositing.
-I find stock photos and piece them together to create custom imagery.
+I purchase stock photos (iStock and Getty are my favorites) and piece them together to create custom imagery.
 This has become a perfect solution in the age of COVID, when marketing efforts are still going strong but a custom, in-person photo shoot isn’t an option.

 There is a lot of thought and strategy behind choosing stock photos or the composite will not look realistic.
 This is also even more imperative if you’re creating a series of composite images so that they feel like a cohesive series that was custom shot.

 A project I recently worked on demanded very specific imagery that wasn’t available in a stock library.
 Compositing to the rescue!
 I’ll walk you through how I did it

 Create three product information sheets featuring images that show the concept of beauty and sustainability by using women wearing greenery as jewelry.
 Needs to be three women of different ethnicities.
 They all need to be looking at an open box that features a leaf pattern that works with the greenery.
 The color of the inside of the boxes should match the models’ makeup.
 One set of greenery needs to include hemp leaves to promote a hemp-based product.
 The end use is a high quality print piece, so the Photoshop work needs to be flawless.

 What I’m thinking as I’m searching for the raw “ingredient” images: